NRA Forced To Implement Layoffs At NRATV After Organization’s Revenue Drops By $55 Million

 Just this week, NRATV host Chuck Holton joked about how “the clowns from Media Matters” would react to a mass shooting in their building.
 As Mediaite reported, he imagined staffers lying “in a fetal position” in a conversation with Loesch, who seemed to enjoy the exchange.

-The NRA had been hit with a sharp drop in revenue over the last fiscal year, taking $312 in revenue in 2017 after a haul of $367 million in 2016, when the NRA played a key role in the presidential election as an early and ardent supporter of Donald Trump.
+The NRA had been hit with a sharp drop in revenue over the last fiscal year, taking $312 million in revenue in 2017 after a haul of $367 million in 2016, when the NRA played a key role in the presidential election as an early and ardent supporter of Donald Trump.